Why do costs of IVF treatment vary so much?

 Your clinic might start offering all kinds of treatment add-ons, the cost of which can add up quite quickly.
 The most common is intracytoplasmic sperm injection [ICSI], which is a standard procedure in other countries as it offers higher success rates than standard IVF.

-As the NHS offers publicly funded services, they have to act with extreme caution.
+For those in the UK, the NHS offers publicly funded services, they have to act with extreme caution.
 As a result, common add-ons and additional tests in private clinics and abroad are not available on the NHS.
 At private clinics, they are often willing to ‘throw everything at the procedure’ to increase the chances of success, while the NHS takes a far more cautious approach because they are spending public funds.

 The NHS uses a ‘traffic light system’ to assess the efficacy of different IVF add-ons in the UK.
 However, it is crucial to remember that these grades are based on a population level.
 So, for instance, add-ons such as PICSI and PGT-A have a ‘red traffic light’ for their use on the general population, but they can reduce the chances of miscarriage and improve outcomes for women over 35.

-That said, the Human Fertility and Embryology Authority advises that “having routine cycles of proven fertility treatment are effective without using any treatment add-ons.
+The Human Fertility and Embryology Authority advises that “having routine cycles of proven fertility treatment are effective without using any treatment add-ons.

 If you are paying directly for your own treatment… it might be more effective and/or affordable to pay for multiple routine proven treatment cycles” than more add-ons that haven’t been tested.